yuvalmGS/gigaspaces-wiki-jekyll/xap10/custom-change-operation.markdown

   @Override
   public Object change(MutableServerEntry entry) {
-    //Assume this is an integer property, if this is not true an exception will be thrown and the change operation will fail int oldValue = (int)entry.getPathValue(path);
+    //Assume this is an integer property, if this is not true an exception will be thrown
+    //and the change operation will fail
+    int oldValue = (int)entry.getPathValue(path);
     int newValue = oldValue * multiplier;
     entry.setPathValue(path, newValue);